GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

     ![](../media/import_csv_file_new.png)

-As an experimental feature, from openLCA 2.6 onwards, users can migrate their foreground ecoinvent models into openLCA and automatically connect their databases to the ecoinvent version offered by GreenDelta to use openLCA functionalities to their fullest capability.
+As an experimental feature, from openLCA 2.6 onwards, users can migrate their SimaPro foreground ecoinvent models into openLCA and automatically connect their databases to the ecoinvent version offered by GreenDelta to use openLCA functionalities to their fullest capability.
 - Export foreground process from SimaPro as CSV to import into openLCA, export only the project and do not include the libraries
 - Import into openLCA containing the instance of the background database you want to connect to, for example ecoinvent 3.12 unit processes cut-off, using the SimaPro CSV import feature, and selecting **Link to ecoinvent**